How to analyze landing pages: the four signals beyond bounce rate

 Get the four signals on your own site

-This framework was easy to write because it is what our dashboard shows by default.
+This framework was easy to write because it's what I built the dashboard to show by default.
 Engagement scores sit on every page row, every source, every country, every device.
 Goal conversion is a peer column, not a buried setting.
 Cross-filters chain in any direction you click.
 Entry-source share is one tap away.

-I answer every email from new accounts myself.
-If you have a landing-page question the framework above does not cover, hello@clickport.io reaches me directly.
+If you've got a landing-page question the framework above doesn't cover, hello@clickport.io reaches me directly.

 David Karpik